Your First Orthodontist Visit

 In addition, your dentist or an oral surgeon will remove any teeth that Dr. Colter prescribed to correct your bite.
 Your family dentist should also schedule cleaning and cavity checkup visits during your orthodontic care.
 We would like to reinforce the need to keep your regular visits with your family dentist because we are only an aid to your family dentist and not a replacement.

-Please contact our office at Terre Haute Office Phone Number 812-238-2148 if you have any questions.
+Please contact our office at Colter Orthodontics Terre Haute Phone Number 812-238-2148 if you have any questions.
 The timing of your treatment is very important.
 You or your child may or may not be ready for treatment.
 Therefore, a consultation will allow us to better understand your needs.